History of the Montessori Method

 by Matt Bronsil, author of English as a Foreign Language in the Montessori Classroom

-Maria Tecla Artemisia Montessori (August 31, 1870-May 6, 1952) was an Italian medical doctor and educator known for the Montessori method of education.
+Maria Tecla Artemisia Montessori (August 31, 1870-May 6, 1952) was an Italian medical doctor and educator known for being the founder of the Montessori method of education.
 Her work began in Italy, but become a world-wide educational movement beginning in the early part of the twentieth century.
 She died at the age of 81.

 Links to Different Sections: